laurencary/Slaque/README.md

 - Users can create and edit a profile specific to the workspace.

 ### Channels:
+- Users can browse all channels
 - Users can create a channel
-- Users can browse all channels
 - Users that are members of a channel can edit the description
 - Users that are the owners of a channel can edit the name or delete the channel
 - Users can leave a channel
 - Users can join a channel
-- Users can add other memebers of the workspace to a channel
+- Users can add other memebers in the workspace to a channel

 ### Direct Messages
 - Users can create conversations with one or more workspace members